marialee222/real-time-bus-tracker/README.md

 - updated button label
 - created a line layer to visually represent the bus route on the map

 ## How to Run
 To run the Real-Time Bus Tracker on your machine, follow these steps:
 1. Clone the repo: git clone https://github.com/marialee222/real-time-bus-tracker.git
-2. Open the project directory: cd real-time-bus-tracker
-3. Open index.html in your web browser.

-## How to Run
-To run the Real-Time Bus Tracker on your machine, follow these steps:
-1. Clone the repo: git clone https://github.com/marialee222/real-time-bus-tracker.git